 Overview.
 Credit risk is defined as the risk that arises from the potential that a borrower or counterparty will fail to perform its financial or contractual obligations.
-Credit risk arises primarily from our lending activities, including our off-balance sheet credit instruments comprised primarily of construction loans that have closed but have not yet funded.
+Credit risk arises primarily from our lending activities, including our off-balance sheet unfunded commitments comprised primarily of construction loans that have closed but have not yet funded.
 The Board is responsible for approving overall credit policies relating to the management of credit risk and the Bank's overall credit risk appetite, along with overseeing and monitoring credit risk.
-Our lending policies also contain various measures to limit concentration exposures, including customer and commercial real estate ("CRE") exposures for both funded and unfunded balances in the aggregate, as well as by property type and geography.
+Our lending policies also contain various measures to limit concentration exposures, including customer and commercial real estate ("CRE") exposures for both funded balances and total commitment balances, as well as by property type and geography.

 Our Loan Committee ("LC") has primary responsibility for monitoring our credit approval process.
-The LC consists of our Chairman & Chief Executive Officer ("CEO"), President and Chief Lending Officer ("CLO").
+The LC consists of our Chairman & Chief Executive Officer ("CEO"), President, Chief Credit Officer ("CCO") and our Chief Lending Officer ("CLO").
 Loans and aggregate loan relationships exceeding \$20 million up to the limits established by our Board must be approved by the LC.
-The Portfolio Oversight Committee ("POC") has primary responsibility for monitoring the performance and overall quality of our loan portfolio.
+The Portfolio Oversight Committee ("POC") oversees the performance and overall quality of our loan portfolio.
 The POC is comprised of three directors and is chaired by our CEO.
-At least quarterly, our Board, BRC and/or POC review various reports regarding our credit management activities including, but not limited to, summary reports of past due loans, internally classified and criticized list loans, lending concentration reports, and various other loan and credit management reports.
+At least quarterly, our Board and/or POC review various reports regarding our credit management activities including, but not limited to, summary reports of past due loans, internally classified and criticized list loans, lending concentration reports, and various other loan and credit management reports.

-Credit Management Actions.
-The daily administration of our lending function is the responsibility of our CEO and our CLO.
+Credit Management.
+The daily administration of our lending function is the responsibility of our CEO, President, CCO and CLO.
 We maintain a tiered loan limit authorization system.
-Loan authority is granted to the CEO and CLO by the Board.
-The loan authorities of other lending officers are granted by the POC on the recommendation of appropriate senior officers in amounts commensurate with the officer's skill level and knowledge.
+Loan authority is granted to the CEO, CCO and CLO by the Board.
+The loan authorities of other lending officers are granted by the LC (and ratified by the POC) on the recommendation of appropriate senior officers in amounts commensurate with the officer's skill level and knowledge.